turingschool-examples/frontend-mod-1-prework/section1/README.md

 // will be ignored by the JavaScript interpreter.
 ```

-* For additional context about code comments, read page 57 of the JAVASCRIPT & JQUERY: Interactive Front-End Web development book.
+📒 For additional context about code comments, read page 57 of the `JAVASCRIPT & JQUERY: Interactive Front-End Web Development` book.

 ```JavaScript
 // Anything after the // is ignored by the JavaScript interpreter.